Active

 Storm runoff, drainage fixes, and flood and leak-related water flow issues

-The clearest recent move: City Council voted 7-0 to apply for a state DNR stormwater grant tied to Mariners Trail runoff and pollution-control work.
-Next up, the Public Utilities Committee has stormwater utility updates on its June 1 agenda.
+The clearest recent move was City Council’s 7-0 vote to apply for a state stormwater grant tied to Mariners Trail improvements.
+Since then, stormwater has mostly shown up as routine “utility updates,” with the next check-in set for the Public Utilities Committee on July 6.

 1. passed 7-0 City Council · Apr 20, 2026